 Canada‘s capital city of Ottawa is often overlooked as a tourist destination in favour of larger cities such as Vancouver, Montreal and Toronto.
 But in summer 2024 it had a spike in visitors checking into its hotels and for good reason.
 Even if you can only spend one day in Ottawa, it is well worth it.
-This complete Ottawa itinerary will help you make the most of your time in this charming capital city.
+This one day Ottawa itinerary will help you make the most of your time in this charming capital city.

 This post may contain affiliate links.
 That means, if you make a purchase, I may receive a small commission.
 As an Amazon Associate I earn from qualifying purchases.
 For more information, read my disclaimer.